TimHanewich/TimHanewich.MicrosoftGraphHelper/readme.md

 mgh.Scope.Add("Mail.Read");

-//authorization via the web browser.
+//authorization happens via the web browser.
 Redirect the user to visit the url and provide consent.
 //they will redirected to the redirect URL (must be a registered redirect URL in the application in Azure AD) with a "code" parameter. string url = mgh.AssembleAuthorizationUrl();
 Console.WriteLine("Please go to the following URL and sign in.
 After you sign in, give me the "code" parameter out of the URL it redirects you to");